About Randy Pacheco, LMT

 Qualifications:

-• Licensed Massage Therapist (LMT); Colorado Department of Regulatory Agencies; license #2381
+• 2025 - Licensed Massage Therapist (LMT); state of Massachusetts, license #18481

-• Licensed Massage Therapist (LMT); State of Florida: license # MA92484
+• 2019 - Licensed Massage Therapist (LMT); state of Florida, license #MA92484

-• Certificate of Insurance: Association of Bodywork & Massage Professionals, Active Member #1241568
+• 2000-present - Certificate of Insurance: Association of Bodywork & Massage Professionals (ABMP), active member #1241568

-• Sports Massage Training, Rich Phaigh, LMT
+• 1996 - Certified Sports Massage Therapist, Rich Phaigh, LMT

 My Story: